rschwenn/Rstyx.LoggingConsole/README.md

 Rstyx.LoggingConsole
 ====================

-LoggingConsole is a .NET Class Library designed for easyly adding lightweight and straightforward in-memory logging as well as a log viewer to Your WPF or Windows Forms application.
+LoggingConsole is a .NET Class Library designed for easyly adding simple and straightforward in-memory logging as well as a log viewer to Your WPF or Windows Forms application.

 The viewer is called Console here because it also contains the interface for complete user interaction with the logger: changing options and solve maintaining tasks.